-http://www.myescambia.com/sites/myescambia.com/files/Escambia%20County%20Technical%20Specifications 02-01-15.pdf

-1-1.5 Conveyance Systems

-All conveyance systems shall be designed to convey the runoff from a 25 year critical duration event.

-(a) Curb & Gutter Systems

-- These systems shall be designed to convey runoff without exceeding the following: - 1.
-For Local Residential Roads, the maximum allowable spread shall not overtop the top of curb and the flow spread should not exceed to the crown of the roadway. - 2.
-For two lane Collector Roads, the maximum allowable spread shall not overtop the top of curb and the flow spread must leave one lane of free of water in one direction. - 3.
+1 2 3 3.
 For Arterial Roads, the maximum allowable spread shall not overtop the top of curb and the flow spread must leave at least one lane free of water in both directions.

-(b) Roadside swales and ditches

-1. Shall be designed so that flow shall not extend over the property line, right-of-way line, or drainage/utility easement line.

-- 1 2.
-All proposed swales and open ditches shall be designed to have a minimal longitudal slope of 0.30%. - 3 3.
+4 (b) Road Iside swales and ditches 5 6 1.
+Shall be designed so that flow shall not extend over the property line, right-of- way line, or drainage/utility easement line.
+7 8 2.
+All proposed swales and open ditches shall be designed to have a minimal longitudal slope of 0.30%.
+9 3.
 Shall not have a depth of greater than 3 feet.

-- 4 4.
-Shall be designed to have a minimum distance of 6 feet from the edge of the travel lane. - 5.
+10 11 4.
+Shall be designed to have a minimum distance of 6 feet from the edge of the travel lane.
+12 13 14 5.
 Shall not have a design velocity of greater than 3 feet per second unless the swale is lined and shall not have a design velocity of greater than 6 feet per second.

-9 (c) Open Channels in drainage right of ways or easements

-- All ditches or swales shall be stabilized. - 2.
-Bank slopes shall be 6:1 or flatter, unless permanent stabilization is provided. - Velocity of water shall not exceed three feet per second in grassed ditches or six feet per second in lined ditches. - 4.
-Maximum allowable design depth of water in ditches shall be three feet during a 25-year storm. - 5.
-Bottom of ditch or swale is two inches or more above the water table. - 6.
-Any ditches with grades of five percent or greater shall be lined or otherwise improved so as to eliminate erosion and sedimentation buildup in the lower elevations of the ditch, as approved by the County Engineer. - 7.
-Adequate access for maintenance equipment (15 feet wide minimum) must be provided as needed for maintenance equipment access. - 8.
-Channels under ALL proposed roads shall be designed to convey the runoff from a 100 year critical duration event without overtopping the road

-(d) Underground conveyance systems
+15 6.
+Maximum side slope shall be no steeper than 3:1.
+16 (c) Oper n Channels in drainage right of ways or easements 17 1.
+All ditches or swales shall be stabilized.
+18 2.
+Bank slopes shall be 6:1 or flatter, unless permanent stabilization is provided.
+19 20 3 Velocity of water shall not exceed three feet per second in grassed ditches or six feet per second in lined ditches.
+21 22 4.
+Maximum allowable design depth of water in ditches shall be three feet during a 25-year storm.
+23 5.
+Bottom of ditch or swale is two inches or more above the water table.
+24 25 26 6.
+Any ditches with grades of five percent or greater shall be lined or otherwise improved so as to eliminate erosion and sedimentation buildup in the lower elevations of the ditch, as approved by the County Engineer.
+27 28 7.
+Adequate access for maintenance equipment (15 feet wide minimum) must be provided as needed for maintenance equipment access.
+29 30 31 8.
+Channels and culverts_under ALL proposed roads, excluding conveyance systems diverting runoff to the ponds, shall be designed to convey the runoff from a 100 year critical duration event without overtopping the road.
+32 9.
+All proposed conveyance swales and open conveyance ditches shall: 33 a. be designed to have a minimum longitudal slope of 0.30%.
+34 35 b. be installed with either concrete or other permanent stabilization (i.e. sod, etc) depending on velocity (see DSM 1-1.5(b) 5).
+36 10.
+For drainage easements or drainage right-of-way, see DSM 2-1.1 37 (d) Unde erground conveyance systems 38 1.
+Inlet/Junction Box spacing shall not exceed 400 linear feet.